open-dovetail/fabric-chaincode/activity/put/README.md

     }
 ```

 This example creates a new record on the ledger using the specified state key and value.
 It also creates 2 composite keys of `color~name` and `owner~name` for indexed search.
-The request will be rejected if the specified state key already exists because `createOnly` is set to `true.
+The request will be rejected if the specified state key already exists because `createOnly` is set to `true`.

 The following example will, however, create or update multiple ledger records and the associated composite key `owner~name`.